Guardians vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 19 doubles, two triples, five home runs, 22 walks and 23 RBI (66 total hits).
-He's also swiped three bases.
+- Alex Verdugo has put up 66 hits with 19 doubles, two triples, five home runs and 23 walks.
+He has driven in 24 runs with three stolen bases.

 Verdugo Recent Games